Lázně Kynžvart: Sights

-The most important monument is the Kynžvart Castle.
+The most important monument is the Kynžvart Castle, which protected as a national cultural monument.
 It was built in the Renaissance style in 1597 and rebuilt at the end of the 17th century.
 It 1821–1839, it was rebuilt into its current form by the architect Pietro Nobile, in the style of Viennese Neoclassicism.
 Today the castle is owned by the state and offers guided tours.
-The castle's collections also include the Kynžvart Daguerreotype, which is protected as a national cultural monument.
+The castle's collections include the Kynžvart Daguerreotype, which is protected as a separate national cultural monument.
+Next to the castle is one of the largest English landscape gardens in the Czech Republic with an area of 293 ha.

-The Church of Saint Margaret was originally a Gothic medieval building.
-It was completely rebuilt in 1870, after it was damaged by a fire.
+The main landmark of the town centre is the Church of Saint Margaret.
+It was originally a Gothic medieval building, which was completely rebuilt in 1870, after it was damaged by a fire.

 A notable architectural monument is the spa house called New York.
-Originally a two-story house from the second half of the 17th century, it was extended and rebuilt in the late Baroque style in 1770.
+Originally a two-storey house from the second half of the 17th century, it was extended and rebuilt in the late Baroque style in 1770.
 Today the house is unused.